CP System: Capcom Power System Changer

-The final game for the CPS Changer was a back-ported version of Street Fighter Zero.
-Originally released on the CP System II hardware, this special CPS Changer version, released at a premium 35,000 yen, was degraded slightly for the older hardware: it had fewer frames of animation for the game characters, fewer onscreen colors, and the sound and music effects were sampled at a lower rate.
+The final game for the CPS Changer was a back-ported version of Street Fighter Zero (also known as Street Fighter Alpha) in 1995, originally released for the CP System II hardware.
+This port, released at a premium 35,000 yen in 1996, was downgraded slightly for the system's less capable hardware: it ran at a slower frame rate, had fewer onscreen colors, a different soundtrack generated by the system's sound chips, fewer sound effects, and the music and sound effects being sampled at a lower rate.
+This release was also available in limited quantities overseas in the arcades for publicity testing purposes, including those that couldn't afford the upgrade to the CP System II hardware.